TrustyTristan/JamfPSPro/docs/New-Jamf.md

 ```

 ### -Content
-The content to send to jamf in json format
+The content to send to jamf this can be in json, PSObject or jamf simple xml format.

 ```yaml
 Type: Object